-30 The Fisheries Development Loan Fund (FDLF) is a revolving fund established in January 1960 with a commitment of \$2,000,000 from the Development Loan Fund to provide loans at an interest rate of 6% per annum to promote fishing in middle and distant waters.
-The approved commitment for this fund was increased to \$5,000,000 in December 1961, \$7,000,000 in October 1984, \$100,000,000 in November 1997 and \$290,000,000 in June 2006.
-On 27 April 2012, the Government revised the terms and conditions of the FDLF to provide (a) one-off loans to owners of trawlers and fish collectors affected by the trawl ban, if the application is submitted on or before 31 December 2015, for upgrading their vessels to operate outside Hong Kong waters or switching to more sustainable fisheries operations and other fisheries-related operations, or for carrying out projects that will reduce fuel consumption or carbon footprint of their operations without increasing fishing effort; (b) loans to capture fishermen and owners of fish collectors for switching to more sustainable fisheries operations and other fisheries-related operations, and for carrying out projects that will reduce fuel consumption or carbon footprint of their operations without increasing fishing effort; and (c) loans to fish farmers to help them develop aquaculture or improve their aquaculture businesses leading to more environmentally friendly operations or an improvement of the quality and food safety standards of the aquaculture products.
-Interest for loans to owners of trawlers and fish collectors affected and not affected by the trawl ban is compound interest calculated on a monthly basis at 1% and 2.5% per annum respectively, and for loans to aquaculture operators is compound interest calculated on a monthly basis at the "no-gain-no-loss" rate.
-Loans are repayable by instalments according to a quarterly repayment pledge.
-The estimated loan payments and repayments in 2013-14 are \$70,000,000 and \$2,776,000 respectively.
-The estimated loan payments and repayments in 2014-15 are \$220,000,000 and \$24,397,000 respectively.
+27 The Fisheries Development Loan Fund (FDLF) is a revolving fund established in January 1960 with a commitment of \$2 million from the Development Loan Fund to provide loans at an interest rate of 6% per annum to promote fishing in middle and distant waters.
+The approved commitment for this fund was increased to \$5 million in December 1961, \$7 million in October 1984, \$100 million in November 1997, \$290 million in June 2006 and \$1,100 million in February 2015.
+On 27 April 2012, the Government revised the terms and conditions of the FDLF to provide (a) one-off loans to owners of trawlers and fish collectors affected by the trawl ban, if the application is submitted on or before 31 December 2015, for upgrading their vessels to operate outside Hong Kong waters or switching to more sustainable fisheries operations and other fisheries-related operations, or for carrying out projects that will reduce fuel consumption or carbon footprint of their operations without increasing fishing effort; (b) loans to capture fishermen and owners of fish collectors for switching to more sustainable fisheries operations and other fisheries-related operations and other fisheries-related operations and other fisheries operations or carbon footprint of their operations, and for carrying out projects that will reduce fuel consumption or carbon footprint of their operations or an improvement of the quality and food safety standards of the aquaculture products.
+Interest for loans to owners of trawlers and fish collectors affected and not affected by the trawl ban is compound interest calculated on a monthly basis at 1% and 2.5% per annum respectively, and for loans to aquaculture operators is compound interest calculated on a monthly basis at 1% and 2.5% per annum respectively, and for loans to aquaculture operators is compound interest calculated on a monthly basis at 1% and 2.5% per annum respectively, and for loans to aquaculture operators is compound interest calculated on a monthly basis at 1% and 2.5% per annum respectively, and f